Remote Learning and Catch Up Premium

-2020 has changed education for all children, who have had to adjust to a radically different approach to their learning and lifestyle during lockdown.
-For many children, they were not able to attend school for the best part of 6 months and for those who did, learning looked very different.
-We are delighted to welcome children back into their classrooms and to be able to reinstate the quality first teaching that we are so proud to deliver at CCJ, but we want to ensure that we have a clear 'blended learning' offer for children isolating due to COVID or in the event of class or school closure.
+2020 and 2021 have changed education for all children, who have had to adjust to a radically different approach to their learning and lifestyle during lockdowns.
+In the first lockdown, many children were not able to attend school for the best part of 6 months and for those who did, learning looked very different.
+We were delighted to welcome children back into their classrooms and to be able to reinstate the quality first teaching that we are so proud to deliver at CCJ, but have ensured that we have a clear 'blended learning' offer for children who are isolating due to COVID or in the event of class or school closure.

 What is the recovery curriculum?